A linear program for testing nonclassicality and an open-source implementation: Worked Examples

-Linear combinations of these three Hermitian operators can actually yield the vertices of $\mathcal{E}$, and hence we can take them as a base of Hermitian operators for $S_\mathcal{E}$ which is hence of dimension 3.
+In addition, consider the following subbasis: \john \blk Linear combinations of these three Hermitian operators can actually yield the vertices of $\mathcal{E}$, and hence we can take them as a basis of Hermitian operators for $S_\mathcal{E}$ which is hence of dimension 3.
 Notice that in this representation, the four effects that define $\mathcal{E}$ correspond to the four vertices of a square, and hence the number of facets of $\mathsf{Cone}[\mathcal{E}]$ is 4.

 Similarly to the previous example, one can then compute the linear maps $H_\Omega$ and $H_\mathcal{E}$, and here they are then found to be \beq H_\Omega = \,,\quad H_{\mathcal{E}}= \,. \eeq On the other hand, notice that $\mathsf{Herm}[\mathcal{H}_4]$ is spanned by a Hermitian operator basis of 16 elements.
 The inclusion maps $I_\Omega$ and $I_\mathcal{E}$ then read \beq I_\Omega = \,,\quad I_{\mathcal{E}} = \,, \eeq where the matrix $\mathbf{0}_{a\times b}$ has dimension $a\times b$ and all entries equal to 0.